 Another way of helping is to normalize the student's distress and the process of seeking help.
 Some students are reluctant to or ambivalent about seeking help.
 By de-stigmatizing counseling, you can help take the anxiety out of seeking help.

-Reassure the student that counseling is here for students because college is a time for growth and development which can sometimes be painful.
-You can affirm that seeking professional help is a positive and responsible thing to do, a sign of strength in reaching out for available resources.
+Reassure the student that counseling is here for students because college is a time for growth and development, which can sometimes be challenging or emotionally painful.
+You can affirm that seeking professional help is a positive and responsible thing to do and a sign of strength rather than weakness.
 In addition, you can reassure the student that problems do not have to be of crisis proportions to benefit from exploration with a counselor.
 Encourage "consultation" with a counselor, as students need not make a commitment to ongoing therapy and may benefit from seeing a counselor once or twice.